Are you currently accepting applications?

 Be a part of the Coalition!

-MCCC invites community members to apply to serve as Coalition members.
+MCCC invites community members to apply to serve as Coalition board members.
 Applications are reviewed by the committee.
-Each coalition member serves for three years and participates in our grants panel at least once during that term.
-MCCC encourages applications from all corners of the community.
+Each board member serves for three years and participates in our grants selection panel at least once during that term.
+MCCC encourages applications from all corners of the community, particularly past grantee organizations, artists and cultural workers.